martins-vds/gh-migration-scripts/docs/Migration Plan v2.0 - DRAFT.md

       .\scripts\merge-csv-files.ps1 -Path <FOLDER_CONTAINING_CSV_SECRET_FILES> -OutputFile .\secrets.csv
       ```

+   - If you **don't want** to migrate repository secrets using scripts, you can **skip the next step** and manually add the secrets to the destination organization.

-2. Import the repository secrets for each repository in the destination organization which you want to migrate by running the script `migrate-repo-secrets.ps1`:
+2. (Optional) Import the repository secrets for each repository in the destination organization which you want to migrate by running the script `migrate-repo-secrets.ps1`:

     ```posh
     .\scripts\migrate-repo-secrets.ps1 -SourceOrg <SOURCE> -TargetOrg <DESTINATION> -ReposFile .\repos.csv -SecretsFile .\secrets.csv